Arno Gujon: Political career in Serbia

 In 2015, Gujon received Serbian citizenship.
 The Serbian Minister of the Interior, Nebojša Stefanović, handed him a Serbian passport an official ceremony in the Palace of Serbia.

 In 2016, Gujon joined the campaign "Let's cherish the Serbian language", sponsored by the Serbian Ministry of Culture.
 Two years later, he was the main figure of the "Speech Culture Caravan", which organizes trainings and panels for young people across Serbia and Bosnia and Herzegovina's Republika Srpska.
 He was also invited to speak at multiple schools and cultural institutions about humanitarian work as well as on wider philosophical topics such as humanism and justice.
 Still in 2016, Gujon founded the INOMS association in Belgrade (Inicijativa za Natalitet i Ostanak Mladih u Srbiji - Initiative for Birthrate and Staying of the Young People in Serbia) to discourage youth emigration.

 In November 2020, Gujon was appointed as acting director of the Office for Cooperation with the Diaspora and the Serbs in the Region in the Serbian Ministry of Foreign Affairs.

 He served in the position until May 2024.

 In this period, Gujon has been accused of using his position as a cover for political activities and propaganda, while remaining active in radical nationalist and pro-Kremlin circles both in France and Serbia.
 In particular, the Office has doubled the subsidies to Serbian associations in France, for a total of some 40,000 euro.

 Gujon joined Aleksandar Vucic's Serbian Progressive Party in 2023 and run for election in the 2023 parliamentary election.

 He serves since May 2024 as Director of the Office of Public and Cultural Diplomacy the Serbian Ministry of Foreign Affairs, also in charge of digital diplomacy.

 In September 2024, Gujon is tasked by President Vucic to form teams to respond to disinformation about Serbia in foreign media.
-The same year, Gujon signs a MoU wiht the President of the Serbian Centre in Vienna, Milan Vidović, in the field of promoting Serbian culture in Austria.
+The same year, Gujon signs a MoU with the President of the Serbian Centre in Vienna, Milan Vidović, in the field of promoting Serbian culture in Austria.